 - 1/2 tsp salt (non-iodized)

-- In large heavy saucepan, bring plums, onions, ginger and garlic to boil over (liquid will come from the plums)
+- In large heavy saucepan, bring plums, onions, ginger and garlic to a boil.
+This will start as a saute but the plums will quickly release enough liquid.

 - Simmer on low with the cover on until plums and onions are very tender, about 30 minutes.

-- At this point you can put it through a food mill for a smooth sauce, or leave it chunky.
+- At this point you can put the sauce through a food mill for a smooth plum sauce or you can leave it chunky.

-- Stir in the spices and continue to simmer until it is thick, like applesauce.
+- Stir in the spices and continue to simmer until it has thicken like applesauce.
+This can take 30 minutes to 1 hour depending on the type of plums.

 - Remove from heat and pour into glass jars for fermenting, leaving 2 cm of headroom at the top.

-- Put on the lid and leave to ferment at room temperature for 2-3 days.
+- Leave to ferment at room temperature for 2-3 days.

 - Thanks to Om Nom Ally for the inspiration!

-Keywords: sweet, sour, probiotic, savoury, vegan, gluten free, keto
+Keywords: sweet, sour, probiotic, savoury, vegan, gluten free, egg free, dairy free, nut free, sugar free, keto, asian-inspired, Chinese-inspired, spring, summer, preserved